Bonzo’s Best: John Bonham’s 10 greatest Led Zeppelin songs

 So, below we have brought you the very best of John ‘Bonzo’ Bonham’s work with Led Zeppelin and while there is a case for almost every Zep track to be featured, these are the songs which marked Bonzo out as simply the best.

-John Bonham’s 10 best Led Zeppelin Songs
+John Bonham’s 10 best Led Zeppelin songs:

 10. ‘D’yer Mak’er’ (1973)

-Often laughed at from afar, Led Zeppelin’s attempt at both reggae and Viz-comic-level puns may not be up there in some of the band’s best work.
+Often laughed at from afar, Led Zeppelin’s attempt at both reggae and some poorly-formed Viz-comic-level puns may not be up there in some of the band’s best work.
 However, one man to escape relatively unscathed was Bonham whose drumming on this is full, fat and ready to go.

 9. ‘Immigrant Song’ (1972)